 6. Have you been coding currently or perhaps in the past?

-Typically, a coder (working or not) loves the technology and engages himself actively in it.
+Ans – Typically, a coder (working or not) loves the technology and engages himself actively in it.
 As a fresher, chances are you might be coding something for recreational reasons.
-If you’re one of such people, this is your chance to shine and stand tall in the crowd freshers.
+If you’re one of such people, these full stack web developer interview questions are your chance to shine and stand tall in the crowd of freshers.
 Share your experience and learnings in coding with the interviewer to tell how serious you are about the profession.

 7. What makes an excellent full stack developer, according to you?